“I have no idea what’s going on.”

 Just remember that using YouTube as your study guide is all about balance.
 You don’t want to watch the same video over and over again all day, but you also don’t want to get so off track that you can’t even remember where you started.

-Every video has built-in interactive subtitles (just tap on any word for an instant definition, grammar info and example sentences), flashcards and fun quizzes.
+Every video has built-in, interactive captions: Just hover over any word for an instant definition, grammar info and example sentences.
+There are also adaptive quizzes for hands-on practice and multimedia flashcards for review.
 This means you can learn German vocabulary and grammar while enjoying fun video material intended for natives, even as a beginner.

-You can keep using FluentU as you advance—there are videos for all levels, and FluentU keeps track of your progress to suggest new videos based on what you’ve learned.
+You can keep using FluentU as you advance—there are videos for all levels, and they’re organized to make them easy to find.
+FluentU keeps track of your progress and shows you at a glance how much of any new video you’ll understand, based on what you’ve already learned.
 Check out the full video library for free with a FluentU trial.

 Actively watch and listen